Digital Documentation Class 9 Notes

 Parts of the Writer window

-The various parts of the Writer window have been briefly explained below.
+The various parts of the Writer window are –

-1. Title bar – Title bar is located on the top of Writer window.
+• Title bar: Title bar is located on the top of Writer window.
 It shows the title of the currently opened document.

-4. Standard toolbar – It contains commands in the form of icons.
+• Standard toolbar: It contains commands in the form of icons.

-6. Status bar – This is positioned at the left bottom of the Writer window and displays the number of pages, words, the language used, zooming, etc. It is located at the bottom of the workspace.
+• Status bar: This is positioned at the left bottom of the Writer window and displays the number of pages, words, the language used, zooming, etc.

-7. Scroll button and scroll bar – It is used to scroll the document.
+• Scroll button and scroll bar: It is used to scroll the document.

-8. Zoom – It allows to change the scale of the text and pictures in the document only for view.
-It does not affect the physical document.
-It is used to check the finishing quality of the document.
+• Zoom: It allows to change the scale of the text and pictures in the document only for view.

 Editing the document